 Another resource that is great for collecting your family’s stories that my family has been using is Story Worth.
 You can gift a loved one with a subscription and they will email them a question every week for them to answer with a story from their life.
 After a year, Story Worth will compile all the stories you and your loved ones have written and told, you can add photographs and print it into one nice hardcover book.

-A year ago for Christmas, we gifted my grandma with a subscription to Story Worth (which really is more of a gift of us)!
-I call her every Monday night and we talk all about the story she just shared and the one that is coming up!
+Two years ago for Christmas, we gifted my grandma with a subscription to Story Worth (which really is more of a gift of us)!
+I would call her every Monday night and we talk all about the story she just shared and the one that is coming up!
 And let me tell you this has just been the best ever!
 We have heard so many stories that we didn’t even know about!
 She answers everything nowadays “You can read all about that in my book!”
-I can’t wait to someday get all her stories printed in a book to have forever… signed by the author of course!
+She just sent her book to print and received printed 22 copies of her book in the mail to pass around the family!!
+I can’t wait until Thanksgiving when she will give me her book of all her stories.. signed by the author of course!

 Displaying Your Legacy Throughout Your Home